Think you need a big, fancy woodshop to start woodworking?

 When you finish your work at the end of the day, put all of your tools away.
 I can’t tell you how many pencils and tape measures I’ve lost because I didn’t put them back where they belong.
 Having a designated spot for each of your tools and accessories will not only help you work more efficiently, but it will also save you money because you won’t constantly be buying replacements for the tools you can’t find.

 Managing sawdust is especially important in a shared space.
-I don’t have a dust management system, but it is definitely on my list for my dream shop.
+I don’t have a dust collection system, but it is definitely on my list for my dream shop.

 Instead I do my best to manage the sawdust within my small woodworking space by doing much of my work in the driveway instead of inside the garage.
 I also sweep the floors regularly and all of our storage items that we don’t want dusty are stored inside plastic tubs or big plastic bags.